 - Contact hours

-- labs: 2 hours per week; field work: 7 days following the semester 1 examination period (charges: cost of food and accommodation is borne by the student)
+- Practical classes: 3 hours per week; field work: 7 days following the semester 1 examination period (charges: cost of food and accommodation is borne by the student)

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.